 A scrawny, comical bull and a resident of Casa Del Toro who knew Ferdinand as a calf.

 - Fragile Speedster: Early in the movie, a younger Bones boasts that he will be chosen by the matador due to how fast he is.
 Unfortunately, Valiente points out that this won't really help him in a fight since his lithe body allows him greater speed, but makes him very easy to knock down.

-- Jerk with a Heart of Gold: As both a calf and an adult, he joins in on Valiente and Guapos ridicule of Ferdinand.
-However, he's nowhere near a jerkass as Valiente is as he secretly truly considers Guapo his friend and was distraught to see him shipped off to the chop house, and began to warm up to Ferdinand once he comforted Bones about Guapo getting shipped away to the slaughter house.
+- Jerk with a Heart of Gold: As a calf, he ridiculed Ferdinand by calling him "weirdo".
+However, as an adult, he secretly truly considers Guapo his friend and was distraught to see him shipped off to the slaughterhouse, and began to warm up to Ferdinand once he comforted Bones about Guapo getting shipped away there.

-- Lean and Mean: Downplayed.
-He is the skinniest of the bulls and has a low opinion of Ferdinand at first, but hes later shown to be a good fellow deep down
+- Lean and Mean: Subverted.
+He is the skinniest of the bulls and has a low opinion of Ferdinand at first, but hes later shown to be a good fellow deep down.

 - Meaningful Name: Bones is a rather befitting name for a bull who isn't as thickly-built as the other bovines in the movie.

 - Oh, Crap!: Downplayed.
 After seeing Ferdinand for the first time in years and seeing how large he's become, he is clearly intimidated and immediately says he regrets ridiculing Ferdinand in his youth.
 Thankfully, the kindhearted Ferdinand doesn't hold anything against him and assures Bones that he's not upset by it.

 - Sand In My Eyes: When he mourns Guapo's Disney Death he tries passing it off as allergies.

 A silent, intimidating bull engineered in a lab.